 Step 4: Top with Basil & Serve the Vegan Gnocchi

-Now that the gnocchi sauce is hot, top with basil, some vegan parmesan cheese, and serve!
+Now that the gnocchi sauce is hot, top with basil, and some vegan parmesan cheese, and serve!
 This recipe easily serves 3-4 people as a main dish.
 However, it can easily be doubled if you are looking to serve a larger crowd or save more for leftovers.

 To store as leftovers, let the gnocchi cool to room temperature and store it in a closed container.
 The vegan gnocchi sauce will keep in the fridge for 2-4 days and in the freezer for up to 1 month.